AndreuJove/seleniumCrawler/README.md

 ## Crawler description:
-This crawler aims to extract the HTMLs with JavaScript render from the websites of a dataset of bioinformatic tools.
+- This crawler aims to extract the HTMLs with JavaScript rendered from the websites of a dataset of bioinformatic tools.

 #### Input:
 - JSON file called by default "manifest_tools_scrapy.json" from [mastercrawlerTFG](https://github.com/AndreuJove/mastercrawlerTFG).

 #### Output:

 - JSON file called by default by the name of each tool inside the directory of htmls_no_js that follows the next JSON schema:

 ```

-type="string" = {
+entry_n.json = {
                         'first_url' : type="string",

                         'final_url'   : type="string,

                         'html_js' : type="string"
                 }

 ```